dtekcth/data101/src/beginner/cli/index.md

 rename files.
 Similarly to move, there's copy `cp <path> <other path>`, which makes a copy of the file instead of moving it.

+> You can access your command history using the up and down arrow keys.

 ## Reading and editing files

 To print a text file you can use `cat <path>`.
 On the other hand, if you want to edit a file in your terminal you can usually use `nano` or `vim`.
 These editors are not trivial to use and rely heavily on keyboard shortcuts.